shuttle-hq/synth/docs/docs/core-concepts.md

 ## Schema

 The schema is the core data structure that you need to understand to be productive with Synth.
 The schema represents your data model, it tells Synth exactly how to generate data, which fields we need, what types and so on.
-This a little involved so there is a section devoted to just the [Schema](schema.md)
+This is a little involved so there is a section devoted to just the [Schema](schema.md)

 ## Field References